Thuwal

 Thuwal (ثُوَل) is a coastal village in Jeddah Governorate, Makkah Province, Saudi Arabia, situated along the coast of Red Sea in the Hejaz region.
 Thuwal is 30 kilometres (19 mi) south of King Abdullah Economic City and 80 kilometres (50 mi) north of Jeddah.

 Overview

 Thuwal had long been a fishing center until the Royal Saudi Navy reconstructed the village.

 Thuwal hosts the King Abdullah University of Science and Technology (KAUST), which officially opened in September 2009.

-The town is also experiencing an increase in business due to its proximity to the King Abdullah Economic City.
+The town is also experiencing an increase in business due to its proximity to the King Abdullah Economic City and King Abdullah University of Science and Technology (KAUST).
 Thuwal attracts seafood lovers to its fish restaurants.

 Transport

 Thuwal is connected by Highway 60 to Rabigh and Yanbu.